Using the Mesh

 Drawing routes and areas

-Works the same as cloud groups.
+Works the same as online groups.
 After you finish drawing:

 Large routes (many points) are automatically split into fragments and reassembled by receiving devices.
 If the mesh is congested or packets are lost, Flaresat uses erasure coding to reconstruct the data even if some fragments don't arrive.